 - The best way to determine year-over-year change is to look at the awareness, behavior and intentions of end consumers who purchased in the last year.
-Accordingly, five key performance indices ("KPIs") were calculated for this audience. - Awareness of paint disposal opportunities in Rhode Island improved in 2023, as did the likelihood to recycle paint in the future. - All other changes were not statistically significant.
+Accordingly, five key performance indices ("KPIs") were calculated for this audience. - All changes are statistically insignificant in 2023, with the exception of the knowledge that paint can be recycled which dropped in 2023.